paradedb/paradedb/pg_lakehouse/README.md

 ### Local File Table Options

-- `path` (required): Must start with `file:///` and point to the location of your file.
+- `path` (required): An absolute path starting with `file:///`.
 The path should end in a `/` if it points to a directory of partitioned Parquet files.
 - `extension` (required): One of `avro`, `csv`, `json`, and `parquet`.
 - `format`: Only `delta` is accepted for the Deltalake format.
 If omitted, no table format is assumed.